Where Display Fits

 At this point, every marketer knows consumers live in a cross-channel and cross-device world.
 Customers interact with your media several times before converting.
-Understanding what

 This is referred to as attribution — understanding what is happening along the conversion path for each channel and the degree of influence each touch point has on conversion.
-Attribution

-allows you to analyze channels, providing insights to help optimize media and conduct accurate media-mix modeling.
+Attribution allows you to analyze channels, providing insights to help optimize media and conduct accurate media-mix modeling.

 But you may say, “I just care about display.
-Can you just tell me how that
+Can you just tell

-picture and every player, it’s impossible to understand the true value of his actions.
+the whole picture and every player, it’s impossible to understand the true value of his actions.

-This interplay is often seen clearly in the interaction of display advertising and paid search.
+This interplay is often seen clearly in the interaction of display advertising and

+paid search.
 These are not two silos with separate goals and customers.
 When someone converts on your site, it is often due to the symbiosis of both channels.

-Paid search does not excel at creating
+Paid search does not excel at

-demand.
+creating demand.
 In most cases, paid search needs something to create awareness and cause the user to search for a product name or related term.
-This is especially true for brand terms, which are the top
+This is especially true for brand terms, which are the

-performing words in paid search.
+top performing words in paid search.
 Display ads can be the catalyst that drives search.

-Both also work together when using “search retargeting” to present display ads after a user
+Both also work together when using “search retargeting” to present display ads after a

-searches.
+user searches.
 The user doesn’t need to click on a search ad or visit the client’s site in order to be entered into the cookie pool for search retargeting.
-Advertisers can employ a variety of
+Advertisers can employ a variety

-rtb outlets to cherry-pick these users who have searched but not converted.
+of rtb outlets to cherry-pick these users who have searched but not converted.

 Last-Click: Least Effective